 Why You Should Always Save Your Shrimp Shells and Tails

-When you’re peeling premium, wild-caught shrimp for your next meal and end up with a bowl full of shrimp shells, the first thing you probably think of is to throw them away as soon as you can.
-After all, they’re just a layer keeping you from the mouthwatering flavor inside, right?
+When you’re peeling delicious wild-caught American shrimp for your next meal and end up with a bowl full of shrimp shells, the first thing you probably think of is to throw them away as soon as you can.
+After all, they’re just an extra layer keeping you from the mouthwatering flavor inside, right?

 Wrong!